gerardog1/LINUX_HARDENING/README.md

 # LINUX_HARDENING
-Notes and Steps to Harden and Secure Linux Environment
+Notes and Steps to Harden and Secure Linux Environment.
 > Note: All commands were run from Windows Powershell using SSH into my Kali Linux VM.

 ---